Auditory brainstem response: Applications

+Site-of-lesion testing is sensitive to large acoustic tumors.

+Variants

 Stacked ABR

-History
+Stacked ABR is the sum of the synchronous neural activity generated from five frequency regions across the cochlea in response to click stimulation and high-pass pink noise masking.
+This technique was based on the 8th cranial nerve compound action potential work of Teas, Eldredge, and Davis in 1962.
+In 2005, Don defined the Stacked ABR as "...an attempt to record the sum of the neural activity across the entire frequency region of the cochlea in response to a click stimuli."

-One use of the traditional ABR is site-of-lesion testing and it has been shown to be sensitive to large acoustic tumors.
-However, it has poor sensitivity to tumors smaller than 1 centimeter in diameter.
-In the 1990s, there were several studies that concluded that the use of ABRs to detect acoustic tumors should be abandoned.
-As a result, many practitioners only use MRI for this purpose now.
+Traditional ABR has poor sensitivity to sub-centimeter tumors.
+In the 1990s, studies recommended that using ABRs to detect acoustic tumors should be abandoned.
+As a result, many practitioners switched to MRI for this purpose.

-The reason the ABR does not identify small tumors can be explained by the fact that ABRs rely on latency changes of peak V. Peak V is primarily influenced by high-frequency fibers, and tumors will be missed if those fibers aren't affected.
+ABR does not identify small tumors because they rely on latency changes of peak voltage (V).
+Peak V is primarily influenced by high-frequency fibers.
+Tumors will be missed if those fibers are unaffected.
 Although the click stimulates a wide frequency region on the cochlea, phase cancellation of the lower-frequency responses occurs as a result of time delays along the basilar membrane.
-If a tumor is small, it is possible those fibers won't be sufficiently affected to be detected by the traditional ABR measure.
+Small tumors may not sufficiently affect those fibers.

-Primary reasons why it is not practical to simply send every patient in for an MRI are the high cost of an MRI, its impact on patient comfort, and limited availability in rural areas and third-world countries.
-In 1997, Dr. Manuel Don and colleagues published on the Stacked ABR as a way to enhance the sensitivity of the ABR in detecting smaller tumors.
-Their hypothesis was that the new ABR-stacked derived-band ABR amplitude could detect small acoustic tumors missed by standard ABR measures.
-In 2005, he stated that it would be clinically valuable to have available an ABR test to screen for small tumors.
-In a 2005 interview in Audiology Online, Dr. Don of House Ear Institute defined the Stacked ABR as "...an attempt to record the sum of the neural activity across the entire frequency region of the cochlea in response to a click stimuli."
+However, MRI-ing every patient is not practical given its high cost, impact on patient comfort, and limited availability in many areas.
+In 1997, Don and colleagues introduced the Stacked ABR as a way to enhance sensitivity to smaller tumors.
+Their hypothesis was that the ABR-stacked derived-band ABR amplitude could detect tumors missed by standard ABRs.
+In 2005, Don stated that it would be clinically valuable to have available an ABR test to screen for small tumors.
+The Stacked ABR is sensitive, specific, widely available, comfortable, and cost-effective.

-Stacked ABR defined

-The stacked ABR is the sum of the synchronous neural activity generated from five frequency regions across the cochlea in response to click stimulation and high-pass pink noise masking.
-The development of this technique was based on the 8th cranial nerve compound action potential work done by Teas, Eldredge, and Davis in 1962.